ISAITB/docs-services/source/messaging/index.rst

 As explained in the overview section, messaging services typically need sessions to manage state in order to store configuration, message correlation data, as well as the call-back address for the test bed to signal received messages [REF].
 The ``initiate`` operation is expected to create such a session, assign it a unique identifier, and return the identifier as part of the operation's response.
-Note that this session is related to the test session running in the test bed and allows the service to correctly distinguish and handle concurrently executing test sessions.
-To achieve this the generated session identifier is returned by the test bed on all subsequent calls.
-The service needs to ensure that the generated session identifier is stored in a construct that will allow state to be associated with it that can subsequently be read and (most likely) updated.
-This needs to be thread-safe as you may have numerous concurrent sessions and can range from an in-memory concurrent map to a database.
+This identifier is then returned by the test bed on all subsequent calls, thus allowing the service to correctly distinguish and handle concurrently executing test sessions.
+The service needs to ensure that the identifier is stored in a construct that will allow state to be associated with it, allowing it to be subsequently read and (most likely) updated.
+In terms of implementation it needs to be thread-safe as you may have numerous concurrent sessions and can range from something as simple as an in-memory concurrent map to a database.

-The initial data to associate with the session and store are:
+The initial data to store in the session are:

     * The generated session identifier (to enable subsequent lookups).
     * The test bed's call-back address.

-The following example illustrates an ``initiate`` implementation (using the Spring framework) that uses a separate component to manage session state:
+The following example illustrates an ``initiate`` implementation (using the Spring framework [REF]) that uses a separate component to manage session state:

 .. code-block:: java